james-stevens/powerdns-webui/example/README.md

 # Example Setup #

-This is intended to be the simplest example set-up you could use with PowerDNS and Apache to get this single-page WebUI working.
+This is intended to be the simplest example set-up you could use, with PowerDNS & Apache, to get this single-page webapp working.

-This is not intended as a tutorial or guide to best practice on Apache, Apache-SSL/TLS, PowerDNS or Let-Encrypt - for that, please use Google.
+This is not intended as a tutorial or guide to best practice on Apache, Apache-SSL/TLS, PowerDNS or Lets-Encrypt - for that, please use Google.

 This set up assumes
 * You have installed this project in `/opt/websites/pdns/powerdns-webui`